AgileRL/AgileRL/README.md

 <p align="center">
   <img src=https://user-images.githubusercontent.com/47857277/227481592-27a9688f-7c0a-4655-ab32-90d659a71c69.png min-width="100%" width="600">
 </p>
-<p align="center">AgileRL offers an order of magnitude speed up in hyperparameter optimization vs popular reinforcement learning training frameworks combined with Optuna.
-Remove the need for multiple training runs and save yourself hours.</p>
+<p align="center"><small>AgileRL offers an order of magnitude speed up in hyperparameter optimization vs popular reinforcement learning training frameworks combined with Optuna.
+Remove the need for multiple training runs and save yourself hours.</small></p>

 AgileRL also supports multi-agent reinforcement learning using the Petting Zoo-style (parallel API).
 The charts below highlight the performance of our MADDPG and MATD3 algorithms with evolutionary hyper-parameter optimisation (HPO), benchmarked against epymarl's MADDPG algorithm with grid-search HPO for the simple speaker listener and simple spread environments.